Frequently Asked Questions

 Will my school be required to purchase any special equipment/software?

-GradCAS is a comprehensive web service for the application and WebAdMIT is a SaaS for programs to use for application configuration and management of the application, evaluation and/or exporting data and PDFs.
+GradCAS is a comprehensive, cloud-based platform.
 The service will provide data and training materials in formats that can be used by current/legacy systems already in place.
-The advent of web-based technology allows for the rapid transfer of data in universal formats.
-Some schools participating in other CASs upload the CAS information into current systems, while others use the WebAdMIT software provided by the application service to review applications, then transfer the final data to their SIS.
+Some schools participating in other CASs upload the CAS information into current systems, while others use the application review tools offered by Liaison to review applications, then transfer the final data to their SIS or CRM.